Haunted Lives: True Ghost Stories: Episode 2 (a.k.a. Real Ghosts III)

-Doretta Johnson buys a former hotel near Madison, Indiana, to convert into a family business.
-After moving in, birds fly into the house and are found dead.
+Doretta Johnson buys a former hotel near Madison, Indiana to convert into a family business.
+After moving in, birds fly into the house and are later found dead.
 The ghost of a little girl is seen in the bathtub where she was killed, and a childlike voice echoes through the place at night.
 When the hauntings become threatening, the family wants to leave, but they can't afford it.